Tigers vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Tigers Betting Records & Stats

-- Detroit has a 6-5 record (winning 54.5% of its games) when it has played as moneyline favorites of -150 or shorter.

-- Based on this game's moneyline, the Tigers' implied win probability is 60%.
+- The Tigers have a 52.4% chance to win this game based on the moneyline's implied probability.

-- Detroit has had an over/under set by oddsmakers 144 times, and have combined with opponents to go over the total in 68 of those games (68-71-5).
+- In the 145 games in which bookmakers have set an over/under for Detroit, it has combined with opponents to go over the total 68 times (68-72-5).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!